Planning appeal vs resubmission – which should you choose?

 The officer’s delegated report in response to your planning application should look in detail at your submission’s good and bad points.
 The officer should have also passed on some of that information to your agent during the application process.
 From what they have said, you should get a sense of where and how the previous application failed and – hopefully – how the next one could succeed.

 Sometimes, this can be quite simple.
-For instance, you’ve suggested 12 houses on the site but the report notes that the council’s density calculation for the site suggests nine.
+For instance, you’ve suggested 12 houses on the site, but the report notes that the council’s density calculation for the site suggests nine.
 If you can build nine houses and still make a decent profit, then resubmit with nine.

 Often, it’s a bit trickier.
 Councils, for instance, often claim they are looking for designs that incorporate the local character while not being pastiches of what’s there.
 Your new application will tweak the design aiming to reach that magical compromise.
-(Sadly, often it turns out that what council secretly means is that it does want a pastiche of the houses down the street).
+(Sadly, often it turns out that what the council secretly means is that it does want a pastiche of the houses down the street).

 In summary, if the council has provided an indication of what would make this workable and you can go some way towards meeting that without severely undermining your aims, then resubmitting is a good idea.